evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40/_index.md

 ---
 title: BMW i5 eDrive40
 linktitle: "i5 eDrive40"
 description: "BMW i5 eDrive40 is an all-electric premium sedan with a WLTP range of up to 581 km (361 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true